 we think that Meade Instruments Polaris is the best telescope for advanced astronomers.
 It has a large 127mm objective lens, which enhanced image clarity and brightness.
 This Meade telescope comes with the German equatorial mount with the slow-motion controls makes tracking the celestial objects very smooth.

 Second, the Celestron 114LCM Newtonian telescope is ideal for beginners.
 It comes with the 114mm objective and two high-quality eyepieces (25mm and 9mm).
-This best telescope for spying equipped with the all-glass optics can automatically locate 4000 celestial objects with its go-to mount and hand control.
+This best telescope for spying equipped with all-glass optics can automatically locate 4000 celestial objects with its go-to mount and hand control.

 There several options available when it comes to the best telescope for astrophotography.
 But the issue is to find the best option that suits all of your needs & requirements.
 A good telescope for astrophotography takes pictures in a way that takes your breath away while being fun & easy to use.